GabrielCachadina/Ansible_Playbooks/README.md

 ### SetUp_MachineLearningServer.yml

-After installing the security patch, it installs a container running Jupyter notebook and another running Tensorboard.
+After installing the security patch, it installs a container running [Jupyter notebook](https://jupyter.org/) and another running [Tensorboard](https://www.tensorflow.org/tensorboard).
 Note that Tensorboard must run the minimum requirements to run.
 The default token I setup for Jupyterlab is `token`.

 ### SetUp_PrintingServer.yml

-As the name implies, after running the same script as `SecurityPatch.yml` it will create a server with a printing server with the cups utility.
+This playbook will create a server the [cups](https://openprinting.github.io/cups/cups3.html) utility installed.

-### SetUp_Wireguard.yml
+### SetUp_Website.yml

-As the name implies, after running the same script as `SecurityPatch.yml` it will host a website and after it runs it is recommended to run `certbot --nginx` to configure https.
+This playbook will create a server that hosts a website.
+After it runs it is recommended to run `certbot --nginx` to configure https.
 A possible TODO would be to create a `cronjob` to automate the certbot script.

 ### SetUp_Wireguard.yml

-As the name implies, after running the same script as `SecurityPatch.yml` it will create a server with a WireguardVPN VPN installed in it.
+As the name implies, after running the same script as `SecurityPatch.yml` it will create a server with a [WireguardVPN](https://www.wireguard.com/) VPN installed in it.

 ### UpdateUpgrade.yml